rococode/vreddit-dl/README.md

 ## vreddit-dl

-Downloads v.reddit.com videos as mp4s.
+Downloads v.reddit.it videos as mp4s.

 `vdl` file is an executable Python 2 script that can be copied right into your path.

 **Note**: `vdl` downloads to the current directory by default, whereas `vdl.py` creates an `./out/` directory and downloads there.

+**Note 2**: Actual v.redd.it URLs don't work too well.
+Just link the post or grab the MPD url yourself.

 ### Dependencies